 What caused the fall of Babylon?

 The fall of Babylon marked the end of the Neo-Babylonian Empire.
-It isn’t easy to reconstruct the actual events that took place.
+It is challenging to reconstruct the actual events that took place.
 The Babylonian Empire played an important role in biblical history.
-The Book of Daniel in the Old Testament Book of Revelation tells of Belshazzar, who reigned for a time as king in Babylon.
+The Book of Daniel in the Old Testament Book of Revelation tells of Belshazzar, who reigned as king in Babylon.
 Therefore some secular sources claim that although he was an influential figure, he was never king.

 The fall of Babylon was motivated by: the feast organized by Belshazzar and the sins committed by Belshazzar; God called him to repent, and he did not, and the hellish fall of Babylon occurred.